8 Reasons: Hiring a Marketing Consultant (before a CMO or CRO) in 2020

 B2B Marketing and Sales have functioned in the same way since the 1950s.
 Marketing creates content to achieve exposure.
 Sales make cold telephone calls and cold visits to obtain appointments with a decision maker.

 With all the technology available to businesses today, this approach has never changed and never will because the educators and businesses all follow the same model.
+Content is king, but what content, what technology and what marketing structure should be employed.

 Does your business needs to employ the short-term services of an entrepreneurial marketing consultant to comprehensively review and exploit 'digital marketing' before you hire any new senior marketing personnel like a Chief Marketing Officer who will simply execute your old instructions or repeat what they did in their last job.